How to choose a colour palette for your cottage in nine steps

 Step One: Inspiration

 So while out on a bike ride near my cottage, I came across this barn with the most amazing colours in its roof.
 Quite the random patchwork but they seem to work together so well.
-(Excuse the quality of the photo as I was still breathing hard so not the most steady hand and the smoke from the wildfires didn’t help either.)
 I love how the blues evoke the sky and water, set off by the white and augmented by neutral greys, browns and blacks.
 There’s even a hint of mustard yellow there.